-Core Units of Competency Elective Units of Competency CPCCCM1012A Work effectively & sustainably in the construction Elective units may include: industry CPCCCA2002B Use carpentry tools and equipment CPCCCM1013A Plan and organise work CPCCCA2011A Handle carpentry materials CPCCCM1014A Conduct workplace communication CPCCCM2004A Handle construction materials CPCCCM1015A Carry out measurements and calculations CPCCCM2006B Apply basic levelling procedures CPCCCM2001A Read and interpret plans and specifications CPCCJN2001A Assemble components CPCCOHS2001A Apply OHS requirements, policies & procedures CPCCJN2002B Prepare for off-site manufacturing process in the construction industry CPCCBL2001A Handle and prepare bricklaying & blocklaying materials CPCCBL2002A Use bricklaying and blocklaying tools and equipment CPCCCA2003A Erect and dismantle form work for footings and slabs on ground CPCCCO2013A Carry out concreting to simple forms
+Core Units of Competency

+CPCCCM1012A Work effectively & sustainably in the construction industry in the construction industry

+CPCCCM1013A Plan and organise work

+CPCCCM1014A Conduct workplace communication CPCCCM1015A Carry out measurements and calculations CPCCCM2001A Read and interpret plans and specifications CPCCOHS2001A Apply OHS requirements, policies & procedures

+Elective units may include:

+CPCCCA2002B Use carpentry tools and equipment

+CPCCCA2011A Handle carpentry materials

+CPCCCM2004A Handle construction materials

+CPCCCM2006B Apply basic levelling procedures

+CPCCJN2001A Assemble components

+CPCCJN2002B Prepare for off-site manufacturing process CPCCBL2001A Handle and prepare bricklaying & blocklaying materials

+CPCCBL2002A Use bricklaying and blocklaying tools and equipment CPCCCA2003A Erect and dismantle form work for footings and slabs on ground

+CPCCCO2013A Carry out concreting to simple forms

 This course contains three additional units above the qualification to meet NSW BOSTES HSC requirements.
 CPCCOHS1001A Work safely in the construction industry, CPCCCM2005B Use construction tools and equipment, CPCCO2021A Handle concreting materials.

 Students may apply for Recognition of Prior Learning or be granted credit transfer provided suitable evidence is submitted.